flipperdevices/flipperzero-firmware/README.md

 A script is just CLI commands in a file, each one is on a new line.
 If a line starts with `#` it's a comment.
 It's ignored by the `start` command.

-This example outputs "Hello World", waits a second and plays the success sequence (the one that plays, for example, when the Flipper wrote data to a tag).
+This example outputs "Hello World", waits a second and plays the success sequence (the one that plays, for example, when the Flipper has successfully written data to a tag).

 ```bash
 # Example script